alan-turing-institute/solar-panel-detection/doc/database.md

 deduplication of the data.

-We use an "Extract-Load-Transform" methodology: Tables of the source datasets are first uploaded from the `data/processed` directory into the schema `raw` in the database, then post-processed in the database and saved as tables in the default schema.
+We use an "Extract-Load-Transform" methodology: Tables of the source datasets are first uploaded (from the `data/processed` directory) into the schema `raw` in the database, then post-processed in the database and saved as tables in the default schema.
 (Some tables do not require post-processing and are uploaded directly into the default schema.)
+In this note, we assume that the pre-processing has already taken place.

 # 1. Database creation scripts